mschubert/ebits/README.md

 devtools::install_github('klmr/modules')
 ```

 The scripts also depend on a range of R packages.
-You can list/install all
+If using only a few modules,
+you may want to install only the packages you need.
+Otherwise you can
-of them by typing:
+list/install all of them by typing:

 ```sh
 ./dependencies.sh # list all packages